Mediation for

 An employer and employee shake hands in the presence of an employment mediator

-Meet your mediator
+Meet your Mediators

 Jade McEvoy, HR Consultant and Accredited Mediator